• Home

 Securing artificial grass seams.

-The last step of artificial grass install, is installing the infill.
-There are many different types of infill that you can use but you just want to make sure you use one for artificial grass and one that meets your needs.
 For example, there are infills available that help with smell and bacteria prevention if a pet will also be using the turf.
 Options include: Acrylic Coated Sand, Zeolite, Silica Sand or Crumb Rubber.
 What you don’t want to do is use beach sand, play sand, or dirt.
 This will actually promtoe vegetation to grow in your turf.

 Once you have your chosen infill, you’ll apply it over the turf.
 We poured the infill n a wheelbarrow and used a scoop shovel to evenly distribute it over the turf.
 Then using a stiff broom, brushed it into the bottom of the turf until was evenly distributed to the bottom and the seams disappeared.
 Infill does a few things.
 For one, it makes the blades stand up giving it a more natural look.
 And because it makes the blades stand up, it will keep it looking brand new longer vs the blades being flat and wearing down.
 It also helps to weigh down the turf.